 I seek to advance opportunity among children and families through rigorous empirical research.
 In its historical mission and ongoing activities, the Urban Institute is the perfect place to do this work.

-Erica Greenberg is a principal research associate in the Center on Education Data and Policy at the Urban Institute.
-Her research spans early childhood and K–12 education, focusing on programs and policies like public prekindergarten, Head Start, child care subsidies, and home visiting.
+Erica Greenberg is a principal research associate and PK–12 team lead in the Center on Education Data and Policy at the Urban Institute.
+Her research spans early childhood and K–12 education with a focus on public prekindergarten.
 She also investigates the causes, consequences, and measurement of educational inequality.

 Before joining Urban, Greenberg was an intern in the US Department of Education Office of Planning, Evaluation, and Policy Development and a prekindergarten teacher in Washington, DC.